 Shoes: Tennis shoes are best.
 Remember, tennis shoes offer the best support and protection for little feet during both indoor and outdoor play.
 Fashion boots and dress shoes with a very low heel may be worn.
-Flip-flops, Crocs, slides of any kind, or shoes with wheels, lights, or sound should not be worn.
+Flip-flops, slides, or shoes with wheels, lights, or sound should not be worn.
 Snow and rain boots are not classroom shoes.
 These should be changed upon arriving.
 Any sandal that is worn must have a strap around the ankle.
 If your child cannot yet tie their own shoes, please send them with a velcro option.